 Worcester Cathedral - Open Mon - Sat 11.00am to 3.00pm (Sunday 1.00pm to 3.00pm).
 Worcester's beautiful Cathedral dating back to 1064.
 It is the final resting place of Robin Hood's foe, King John and that of the former British Prime Minister Stanley Baldwin.
 The Cathedral also boasts a memorial window to the British Composer, Sir Edward Elgar as well as a beautiful memorial stain glass window forMajor James Baldwin TD JP, whose peaked cap is in our QOWH Gallery.
 The Cathedral also holds memorials to the Worcestershire Regiment and regimental colours.
 Discover History - Award winning historical performers providing tours, history talks, school workshops, and living history.
 Pre-booked guided tours around Worcester, based on a variety of historical themes, including military.

 Spetchely Park - Open Wed - Sun 10.30am to 5.00pm.
-Visit the gardens of this beautiful Worcestershire country house, that was earmarked in World War II as a first refuge for the British Royal Family, should they have had to evacuate London.
+Visit the gardens of this beautiful Worcestershire country house, that was earmarked in World War II as a first refuge for the Prime Minister, Mr Winston Churchill, should parliament have had to evacuate London.

 Severn Valley - Open 10.30am to 5.30pm.
 Step back in time and experience the golden age of travel on vintage steam trains.
 From Worcestershire to Shropshire.